valer0ck/mboxattachments-0.5.35/README.rst

 ================
 mboxattachments
 ================

+This project is a replicate of mboxattachments, source: https://pypi.org/project/mboxattachments/.

+I only downloaded and updated some lines of code according to my needs for extracting attachments from mbox files exported from gmail, please review recent commits.

+this class works really well, i used python 3.8

 mboxattachments is a Python class for extracting all embedded files in a group of emails.
 It was developed to assist in the running of a photography club.
 Members of the club would regularly send emails